sim642/oop-visitor-template/README.md

 ### `instanceof` and casts
 Secondly, operations may be implemented using if statements with `instanceof` conditions to differentiate different types.
 In the respective branches of such if statements, the object of the general type can be safely cast into a more specific type safely, after having checked it.

-`InstanceOfPrintDemo` has an example of printing the node structure via this approach.
+`InstanceofPrinter` has an example of printing the node structure and `InstanceofCounter` has an example of counting nodes via this approach.

 It also has several downsides: